Programming-0101/TheBook/manuscript/log-summary.md

 Describe how object-oriented programs run.
 : A computer program is a set of instructions for manipulating information.
 : Every computer program has a single starting (or entry) point called the Main method.
 The main method is responsible to "run" (or "execute) the program, and when the main method exits, the program closes and stops "running".
 The length of time that a program is running is called its "lifetime".
-As a program runs, it executes instructions in the program’s code, one at a time; this is called the "flow of execution".
+As a program runs, it executes instructions in the program's code, one at a time; this is called the "flow of execution".
 : During the lifetime of a program, the main method creates objects and calls methods on those objects.
 Each method is basically a set of instructions to be executed.
 Those methods can, in turn, create other objects and call other methods.
 : Whenever a method is called, the operating system keeps track of which method is calling another method through something known as a "call stack".

 Describe what is meant by a "call stack".
 : A call stack is a mechanism to track which method is calling another method while the program is running.
 Call stacks allow the computer to know where to "return to" when a method exits.
-: At any given point during the program’s execution, the method that is currently executing is referred to as the "called method".
+: At any given point during the program's execution, the method that is currently executing is referred to as the "called method".
 When the called method exits, it returns control back to the "calling method", thereby allowing the calling method to continue its own execution.
 : Whenever a method calls another method, the "calling method" pauses and waits for the "called method" to finish; once the called method returns, the calling method will resume executing its own code.

 Define the term "Exception"